RustAudio/website/content/articles/2018-12-19-plugin-standards/index.md

 - [DPlug - AudioUnit implemented in DLang](https://github.com/AuburnSounds/Dplug/tree/master/au/dplug/au)

 ## LV2 (Free / Open Source)
-While promising, LV2 is only supported on Linux except for a few other open source DAWs.
+While having a promising design, LV2 is only supported by very few, open source or Linux oriented DAWs.

-All plugin hosts and plugin implementations are backwards compatible with previous versions.
-In other words, plugins implemented with a new version can also use an old version.
-Additionally, plugins implemented with a new version can also load in older DAWs.
-While the older plugin standard lacks some nice features <sup>[[which features?]](https://github.com/rust-dsp/rust-vst/wiki/Plugin-Standards/_edit)</sup>, many still use it.
+It's most unique feature is to store general information about the plugin in configuration files instead of the binary, which makes the standard very extensible.

-There are a few LV2 implementations in Rust, with confusingly similar names:
+Currently, there is no production-ready crate for plugin creation, but there are several prototypes:

 - [`lv2`](https://crates.io/crates/lv2)
 - [`lv2rs`](https://crates.io/crates/lv2rs)